 “I don’t know if you realize, but this job can include working 50 hours a week for two years and making nothing, but we have guys who stuck to it and now pull half a million per year.
 But you must have the motivation.”

-This method for selling a commission based sales job to a candidate can be beneficial in two ways: candidates appreciate the honesty and they’re intrigued by the possibilities, both of which encourage them to interview in-person.
+This method for selling commission-only jobs to a candidate can be beneficial in two ways:

-It’s hard to do—really hard to do—but then again, so is sales, and the hard-earned results are why we stay in the game.
+It’s hard to do, really hard to do!
+Then again, so are sales, and the hard-earned results are why we stay in the game.